ramon-alexander-sosich/ramon-alexander-sosich.github.io/edt.md

 EDT is intended as a long-term conceptual research programme and open-science framework.
 Planned future developments include:

-**- Publication of a full theoretical monograph expanding and refining the EDT framework.
+- **Publication of a full theoretical monograph expanding and refining the EDT framework.**
-- Development of domain-specific conceptual papers and micro-papers exploring individual constructs, mechanisms, and applications.
+- **Development of domain-specific conceptual papers and micro-papers exploring individual constructs, mechanisms, and applications.**
-- Submission of focused conceptual derivatives to peer-reviewed scholarly journals.
+- **Submission of focused conceptual derivatives to peer-reviewed scholarly journals.**
-- Operationalisation of EDT constructs into empirically testable propositions and research questions.
+- **Operationalisation of EDT constructs into empirically testable propositions and research questions.**
-- Development of measurement approaches for ethical dissonance and related constructs.
+- **Development of measurement approaches for ethical dissonance and related constructs.**
-- Case studies and applied analyses across scientific, organisational, healthcare, and institutional contexts.
+- **Case studies and applied analyses across scientific, organisational, healthcare, and institutional contexts.**
-- Integration with meta-scientific, psychological, and organisational research literatures.
+- **Integration with meta-scientific, psychological, and organisational research literatures.**
-- Empirical investigation of selected EDT propositions through future honours, postgraduate, or collaborative research where appropriate.
+- **Empirical investigation of selected EDT propositions through future honours, postgraduate, or collaborative research where appropriate.**
-- Encouragement of independent scholarly critique, extension, refinement, and testing of EDT concepts by other researchers.**
+- **Encouragement of independent scholarly critique, extension, refinement, and testing of EDT concepts by other researchers.**

 ---

 ### Development Status

-Ethical Dissonance Theory (EDT) is an independent conceptual framework currently under active development.
-The framework remains theoretical in nature and has not yet undergone peer review or empirical testing.
+**Ethical Dissonance Theory (EDT)** is an independent conceptual framework currently under **active development.** The framework remains theoretical in nature and has not yet undergone peer review or empirical testing.
 Future revisions may refine, expand, modify, or remove elements of the framework as additional scholarship, critique, and empirical evidence emerge.

-Current versions should therefore be interpreted as developmental conceptual work rather than finalized scientific conclusions.
+**Current versions should therefore be interpreted as developmental conceptual work rather than finalized scientific conclusions.**

 ---